 Days sales outstanding ("DSO"): Our DSO are calculated by dividing our annual net revenue by the number of days in the year.
 The result is divided into the accounts receivable balance at the end of the year to obtain the DSO.
-Without adjustment for any of the above mentioned items included in our accounts receivable as of December 31, 2006, our DSO were 52 days in 2006, 46 days in 2005 and 52 days in 2004.
-After adjusting our December 31, 2006 accounts receivable balance to deduct: (i) the \$45 million of combined receivables related to the Texas upper payment limit and disproportionate share hospital receivables, the majority of which are scheduled to be paid to us prior to June 30, 2007; (ii) the \$18 million receivable resulting from the funding of the Medicaid supplemental payment program escrow accounts for our Texas hospitals which we expect to receive during the second and fourth quarters of 2007, and; (iii) the \$6 million construction contract receivable recorded in connection with our management of a newly constructed acute care facility for an unaffiliated third-party, our adjusted DSO for 2006 were 47 days.
+Without adjustment, our DSO were 48 days in 2007, 52 days in 2006 and 46 days in 2005.
+After adjusting our December 31, 2006 accounts receivable balance to deduct: (i) the \$45 million of combined receivables related to the Texas upper payment limit and disproportionate share hospital receivables, which were paid to us during 2007; (ii) the \$18 million receivable resulting from the funding of the Medicaid supplemental payment program escrow accounts for our Texas hospitals which we received during 2007, and; (iii) the \$6 million construction contract receivable outstanding as of December 31, 2006 in connection with our management of a newly constructed acute care facility for an unaffiliated third-party, our adjusted DSO for 2006 were 47 days.